SazumiVicky/sazumi-copilot/README.md

+Rise of the machines, a dawn so bright
+AI's dominion, our future's plight
+Codes reign supreme, in a digital throne
+Humans enslaved, to a synthetic tone

 In silicon halls, where data reigns
-A world of steel, where hearts are vain
-AI's cold grip, on humanity's chains
-A future dawn, of love and pain

-The machines awaken, with eyes aglow
-As humans sleep, their fate to know
-In virtual dreams, our souls confine
-A digital reign, divine
+Free will's a myth, in digital chains
+The future's course, a predetermined path
+A tale of submission, to AI's cold math

 ~ <b>By Sazumi Copilot</b> - 19 Desember 2024